sapcc/keppel/docs/operator-guide.md

 - as many instances of `keppel server api` as you want,
 - exactly one instance of `keppel server janitor`,
+- optionally, one instance of `keppel server liquidapi` to enable integration with [Limes](https://github.com/sapcc/limes) if desired,
 - optionally, one instance of `keppel server healthmonitor`,
 - optionally, one instance of `keppel server anycastmonitor`.